syncfusion-content/flutter-docs/Flutter/calendar/month-view.md

 >**NOTE**
 * An agenda view displays text as `No Selected Date` until no date is selected.
 * If there is no appointment in a selected day, agenda view displays the text as `No Events`.

+## Month appointment display mode

+You can handle the calendar month view appointment display by using the [appointmentDisplayMode](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/MonthViewSettings/appointmentDisplayMode.html) property of `MonthViewSettings`.
+By default, `appointmentDisplayMode` is set to Indicator, using the `appointmentDisplayMode` you can set the month view appointments display as follows.

+`indicator` - appointment will be denoted as the circle.
+`appointment` - appointment subject will be displayed in month cell.
+`none` - appointment will not be displayed.

+{% highlight dart %}

+@override
+Widget build(BuildContext context) {
+  return MaterialApp(
+    home: Scaffold(
+      body: Container(
+        child: SfCalendar(
+          view: CalendarView.month,
+          monthViewSettings: MonthViewSettings(
+              appointmentDisplayMode: MonthAppointmentDisplayMode.appointment),
+        ),
+      ),
+    ),
+  );
+}

+{% endhighlight %}

 ## Agenda view height